VilleSynkkanen/Self-Monitoring-Application/doc/documentation.md

     - Application divided into logical folders (akin to the part on Structuring Web Applications)
     - Dependencies exported from deps.js
     - Project launched from app.js, which is in the root folder
+    - Configurations in a separate folder (e.g. config)
+        - Test configurations separate from production configurations
+        - Configurations loaded from environmental variables or e.g. dotenv -files

 - Users
     - Email and password stored in the database for each user